 with griffin's wings.
-He gives skill not only in manual professions but also in philosophy and the sciences.
+He gives skill not only in manual professions but also in philosophy and the sciences contained in books -I suppose, as distinguished from the secret sciences.

 LXI.
-ZAGAN, a great king and president, appears at first

-in the form of a bull with the wings of a griffin, and after in human shape.
-He makes men witty, turns water into wine, blood into oil, and oil into water; he can change any metal into coin of the realm and can make fools wise.
+ZAGAN, a great king and president, appears at first in the form of a bull, with the wings of a griffin, but after in human shape.
+He makes men witty, turns water into wine, blood into oil and oil into water; he can change any metal into coin of the realm and can make fools wise.